 Swimming Pool Safety

-Pools are a great way to keep your family entertained year-round, but with it comes the responsibility of making sure it is safe.
+Swimming pool safety is important to review often.
+Our pools are a great way to keep your family entertained year-round, but with it comes the responsibility of making sure it is safe.
 Pool safety measures are important for everyone, not only those with children in the household.
 Accidents can happen in minutes when someone’s not paying attention.
 If you have kids it’s even more important to make sure that your pool is safe and that your children can’t access it without proper supervision.
 For those without children, proper pool safety is still important as neighborhood kids could wander in or a friend with children visiting could result in a tragedy.

 Facts about Drownings

 Accidental drowning for children is not talked about enough in the United States.
 They happen faster than parents realize, and turning your back for a few minutes is more than enough time for an accident to occur.
 In children aged 1 to 4, drowning is the leading cause of injury death and is the third leading cause of accidental injury death in children ages 5 to 19.
 Young children in particular drown quietly; they don’t splash or scream, like you see in the movies.
 Typically, they tilt their head back and attempt to float, if you see a child doing this they may be in need of help.
 The majority of the time drownings occur in a residential pool while an adult was “watching.”
 This is why additional safety measures are so important.